sethrkeim/Railroad_Game/README.md

 Names: Seth Keim and Alice Huang

 This is the final project from Computer Science 035: Data Structure and Algorithms.
-In this project, we built a Depth First Search, Breadth First Search, and Dijkstra's Algorithm to calculate scoring for a GUI game.
+In this project, we built a Depth First Search, Breadth First Search, and Dijkstra's Algorithm to calculate scoring for a GUI game, as well as the data structures behind them.